 Stay a good distance from the attacker when you decelerate.
 That way, if the player makes a big shift, you have buffer space allowing you to catch up.

 When you slow your feet down with an attacker coming towards you, it’s also important that you aren’t flat-footed.
 Keep your stance staggered so you can shift left, right or back depending on where the attacker tries to go around you.
 A staggered stance also makes it more difficult for the attacker to slot the ball between your legs.

 With a proper, staggered stance, your opponent won’t be able to easily go around you in the direction of your forward foot.
 You force the attacker to choose a different option, controlling the situation and making it easier to anticipate which direction they’ll take.
 Try to keep your body between the attacker and the net.
 You are the obstacle for the attacker and you certainly do not want to make it easy on them.

 Another savvy defensive move — intercept the ball before the opposing player can even come at you.
-Learn how with Becky Sauerbrunn here.
+Learn how to anticipate and intercept the ball with Becky Sauerbrunn with even more tips.